syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-excel-files-in-asp-net-core-web-api.md

 {% endcapture %}
 {{ codesnippet2 | OrderList_Indent_Level_1 }}

-A complete working example of how to create an Excel file in ASP.NET Core Web API in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/ASP.NET%20Core%20Web%20API/Create%20Excel).
+A complete working example of how to create an Excel file using ASP.NET Core Web API in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/ASP.NET%20Core%20Web%20API/Create%20Excel).

 ## Steps for accessing the Web API using HTTP requests

 Step 1: Create a console application.
 ![Create console app in Visual Studio](ASP-NET-Core-Web-API_images/ASP-NET-Core-Web-API_images_img5.png)

-Step 2: Name the Application.
+Step 2: Add a name for the application.
 ![Name the project](ASP-NET-Core-Web-API_images/ASP-NET-Core-Web-API_images_img6.png)

 Step 3: Add the below code snippet in the **Program.cs** file for accessing the Web API using HTTP requests.